The Best Sugar Cookie Recipe

 Fair warning: this recipe makes a large batch of cookies!
 More to keep and more to give away, I always say.
 My best ever sugar cookies are great for getting little ones involved in baking, and make wonderful gifts for special occasions.

-There are so many reasons why this festive cookie recipe is simply the best you’ll ever make!
+There are so many reasons why this sugar cookie recipe is simply the best you’ll ever make!
 Here are my personal highlights, to name a few:

-• The dough needs simple ingredients and comes together quickly.
+• Quick and easy The dough needs simple ingredients and comes together quickly.
+Plus, the dough requires very little chill time (or none at all!).

-• These cut-out cookies hold their shape when baking.
+• Ideal for cut out cookies.
+This sugar cookie recipe is perfect for cut-out cookies as they hold their shape when baking.

 All in all, I just love how forgiving (not to mention delicious) this sugar cookie dough is.
 Perfect cookies, every time, is definitely something I can get behind!